MicrosoftDocs/Viva/WorkplaceAnalytics/Use/Explore-Metrics-external-collaboration.md

 *Collaboration hours*

-Collaboration hours = email plus meeting hours combined.
+**Collaboration hours** represent email hours plus meeting hours combined.
-Each bar represents the average number of collaboration hours that tenant measured employees in that organization have collaborated with external domains, where average = sum of collaboration hours during all selected weeks divided by the number of weeks in the selected date range in the page filters on the right.
+Each bar represents the average number of collaboration hours that tenant measured employees in that organization have collaborated with external domains, where average is the sum of collaboration hours during all selected weeks divided by the number of weeks in the selected date range in the page filters on the right.

 *Average*

-The **Average** line on bar charts represents the average of averages = sum of average of collaboration hours for each organization divided by the number of organizations.
-Average collaboration hours for each organization = total collaboration hours for the organization divided by the number of measured employees in that organization.
+The **Average** line on bar charts represents the average of averages, whic is the sum of average of collaboration hours for each organization divided by the number of organizations.
+Average collaboration hours for each organization represent the total collaboration hours for the organization divided by the number of measured employees in that organization.
 Bars are sorted on hours (descending).

 *Trend chart*

-Group average = trend of average of averages for a week, where average of averages = sum of average collaboration hours for each organization divided by number of organizations.
+**Group average** is the trend of average of averages for a week, where average of averages is the sum of average collaboration hours for each organization divided by the number of organizations.

-The average collaboration hours for each organization = sum of collaboration hours for an organization divided by the number of measured employees in that organization.
+The average collaboration hours for each organization represent sum of collaboration hours for an organization divided by the number of measured employees in that organization.

 *Distribution chart*

 Each bar shows how many collaboration hours (minimum, maximum, median, upper and lower quartile) measured employees from each organization have spent with external domains.
 Distribution bars are sorted on maximum values descending.

-Collaboration cost =  Collaboration hours multiplied by the average hourly wage for that tenant (from tenant's configuration).
+Collaboration cost is Collaboration hours multiplied by the average hourly wage for that tenant (from tenant's configuration).

 The next graph allows you to see which groups in your company have made the most connections with external people.